digital-asset/docs.daml.com/docs/2.10.1/docs/canton/usermanual/domains/ethereum.rst

 Introduction
 ^^^^^^^^^^^^

-The demo Ethereum deployment can be found inside the examples directory of the Canton Enterprise release.
-Unpack the Canton Enterprise release and then ``cd`` into ``examples/e03-ethereum-sequencer``.
+The demo Ethereum deployment is available by downloading `this file <https://digitalasset.jfrog.io/ui/native/canton-drivers/com/digitalasset/canton/drivers/canton-drivers/2.10.1/canton-drivers-2.10.1.tar.gz>`_ which includes the example.
+Unpack this file and then ``cd`` into ``examples/e03-ethereum-sequencer``.

 The script ``./run.sh`` from the folder ``examples`` will create a new Besu testnet for the demo deployment and then start the demo.